enkidevs/curriculum/web/html/html-images/image-types.md

 **JPEG/JPG:** Best for photography and supports millions of colors with the best image compresses, although unseen data is removed from the image during compression making images blur if later they are enlarged.

 **GIF:** Best for graphics with flat colors and no gradients since they only support a maximum of 256 colors.
 Simple animations made by displaying a sequence of still shots is only possible with GIFs.

 **PNG:** The key factor is that no data is lost during compression making it perfect when working with images that need re-editing and re-exporting.
-They also support transparency and animation.
+They also support transparency.

 There are two categories of PNG images that help keep file sizes down depending on the number of colors available.